 You may also be able to get an extended payment of council tax reduction to cover council tax.

 Making a further claim for housing benefit after starting work

 If you or your partner start work and will receive a low wage you may still be entitled to housing benefit.
-You will need to complete a change of circumstances form giving details of change and provide proof of your earnings and other income.
+You will need to complete an online change of circumstances form giving details of change and provide proof of your earnings and other income.

 Where you have not yet received your first wage from your new employer, we will need to determine what your likely weekly gross earnings, Income Tax and National Insurance deductions will be.
 You can download a change of circumstances form and estimated earnings certificate.

 When you have received your first wage slips you need to send them to the benefit section so that we can check that we have used the correct information to work out your entitlement to housing benefit.

 Can I get any extra help in paying my rent?

 If you do not qualify for full housing benefit, it may mean that you have to pay something towards your rent.